 Below is a description of the Audit Committee, Compensation Committee and NCG Committee of the Board of Directors.
-The Board of Directors has determined that each member of such committees meets the applicable NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
+The Board of Directors has determined that each member of such committees meets the applicable NASDAQ rules and regulations regarding "independence", except for Dr. Harrigan, and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.